yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/bacon-numbers/imdb-data.md

 with v(actor) as (
   select node_1 from edges
-  union all
+  union
   select node_2 from edges)
-select distinct actor from v order by 1 limit 10;
+select actor from v order by 1 limit 10;

 select distinct unnest(movies) as movie